marcgg/marcgg.github.com/manager-readme.md

 ### I'm Available For You

-I make myself available during the 1:1s, but it can be too little for you, hindering your chances of success.
+I always make myself available during our 1:1s, but it might be too little for you, hindering your chances of success.
 If that's the case, don't hesitate to ask me questions, that's mostly why I'm here for!

 **I will always have 5 minutes to spare for you**.
 Even if my calendar is completely full.
 Even if I look busy.
 Keep in mind that 5 minutes will never be too much for me, and can sometimes save you a lot of time or headaches.

-A small note however: please always give me some context.
-I hate "do you have 5 minutes?" messages on Slack.
+A small note however: please always give me some context when asking for my time.
+I really don't like "do you have 5 minutes?" messages on Slack.
 Prefer "do you have 5 minutes to talk about X?", I will appreciate it greatly.

 ### Work Hours